HIST 101. Western Civilization I. 3 Credits.

 How did women experience and shape American history and the United States as we know it today?
 This course explores the social, political, and economic lives of American women from diverse cultural backgrounds from the rise of the "New Woman" in the late 19th century to the present.
 Using gender, race, class, and culture as analytical lenses reveals the struggles and victories of women, as well as their individual and collective influence on the broader society.
 S, even years.

 HIST 335.
 Nuclear Weapons and the Modern Age.
 3 Credits.

 An introduction to the history of: nuclear weapons and their delivery systems, their development and use during World War II, the nuclear arms race between the U.S. and the U.S.S.R., popular disarmament movements, and diplomatic efforts to control nuclear weapons and their proliferation.
 A final section will deal with the nuclear implications of the end of the Cold War and the development of new nuclear states in the last years of the 20th century.
 The course will include--from an historian's point of view--some technical material necessary to a reasonable and realistic understanding of the subject.
-S, even years.
+On demand.

 HIST 339.
 The United States and Vietnam, 1945-1975.
 3 Credits.